marwa-eltayeb/Souq_ShopOnline/README.md

 # Souq (Shop Online)

-  Online Store prototype implemented in Java.
+  Online Store prototype implemented in MVVM Architecture using Java and MySQL for the server.

 ## Features: